Meet Our Faculty

 Favorite Bible Verses: Psalm 56 and Galatians 5:22-23: But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.

-Mrs. Dejong comes to CHESS in our 2024/2025 school year with a deep commitment to Christian Education.
+Mrs. Dejong joined our CHESS teaching staff in 2024.
+She holds a deep commitment to Christian Education.
 Her three previous years teaching in a Christian school gave her valuable and solid experiences and knowledge that will bless her students at CHESS.

-Mrs. DeJong is recently married (October 2023!) to her best friend, Calvin.
+Mrs. DeJong is married to her best friend, Calvin.

 Mrs. DeJong’s interests: I enjoy plants and flowers; so, you can often find me working in my garden or watering my flowers!
 I love to play volleyball, go to the beach, and go camping.